3C0D/writing-assistant-pro/docs/KEYBOARD_SHORTCUTS.md

 ## Overview

-NiceGUI provides built-in keyboard event handling through `ui.keyboard()`, but for global desktop shortcuts (like Ctrl+Space to show/hide windows), you need to combine NiceGUI with system-level keyboard libraries.
+NiceGUI provides built-in keyboard event handling through `ui.keyboard()`, but for global desktop shortcuts (like ctrl+. to show/hide windows), you need to combine NiceGUI with system-level keyboard libraries.

 ## Approaches